 Five directors will be elected at the annual meeting.
 Three of the five persons who have been nominated for election to the Board are currently members of the Board.
-They include William L. Hoy and Barry J. Hudson, who have been nominated to serve three-year terms in Class III that expire as of the 2012 annual meeting of shareholders, and Michael J. Rechin, who has been nominated to serve a one-year term in Class I that expires as of the 2010 annual meeting of shareholders.
+They include William L. Hoy and Barry J. Hudson, who have been nominated to serve three-year terms in Class III that expire as of the 2012 annual meeting shareholders, and Michael J. Rechin, who has been nominated to serve a one-year term in Class I that expires as of the 2010 annual meeting of shareholders.
 Mr. Rechin was previously in Class III but is moving to Class I so that the classes will be as nearly equal in number as possible.
 The other two nominees, Jerry R. Engle and Patrick A. Sherman, are former directors of Lincoln Bancorp ("Lincoln") who have been nominated for election to the Board for three-year terms in Class III that expire as of the 2012 annual meeting of shareholders, under an Agreement of Reorganization and Merger between First Merchants and Lincoln dated as of September 2, 2008.
 The Agreement provides that First Merchants will take all necessary action to cause Mr. Engle, who was the Chairman of the Board of Directors, President and Chief Executive Officer of Lincoln, and another current director of Lincoln chosen by First Merchants to be nominated for election as members of First Merchants' Board for a 3-year term at the first annual meeting of the shareholders of First Merchants following the merger of Lincoln into First Merchants.
 Mr. Sherman is the other director of Lincoln who was chosen by First Merchants to be nominated for election as a member of First Merchants' Board.
-There are no family relationships among First Merchants' executive officers and directors.
+There are no family relationships among First director of its wholly owned subsidiary, Lincoln Bank, from 2005 to 2008.
+From 2004 to 2005 he was Vice Chairman of Lincoln's Board and Executive Vice President and Chief Operating Officer of Lincoln Bank.
+On April 17, 2009, Lincoln Bank will be merged into First Merchants Bank of